undecaf/hetzner-snap-and-rotate/README.md

 Rotating snapshots is controlled by the following rules:

 - Rotation period types (`quarter-hourly`, `hourly`, ... `yearly`) that were set to zero are ignored.
-- Periods are counted backwards from the present into the past.
+- Periods are counted backwards from the present towards the past.
-- The first period is the shortest period immediately preceding the instant of rotation.
+- The first period is the shortest configured period that immediately precedes the instant of rotation.
 - Other periods immediately precede the next shorter periods without gaps.
-If, for example, the rotation periods were set to `"daily": 3, "monthly": 2, "yearly": 1` then they would be arranged along the timeline like this if a snapshot were taken at Sep 3, 2024 at 12:34:
+If, for example, the rotation periods were set to `"daily": 3, "monthly": 2, "yearly": 1` then they would be arranged along the timeline like this if the latest snapshots had been taken on Sep 3, 2024 at 06:00 and 12:30:

   ![Example of how periods are arranged along the timeline](./periods.png)